● The average salary for a Trooper I starts at $27.08 an hour, depending on experience.

 ● Longevity pay of $40 per month is given for every five years of continuous service.

-● Base time worked with shift differential – An employee whose regularly assigned hours of work are between 6 pm and 6 am Monday through Friday and if any of your regularly assigned hours of work are on Saturday and Sunday (counts towards your 80 hours).
+● Base time worked with shift differential – An employee whose regularly assigned hours of work are between 6 pm and 6 am Monday through Friday and if any of your regularly assigned work hours are on Saturday and Sunday (counts towards your 80 hours).
 Holidays: Nine (9) paid holidays are observed each year.
 Troopers are paid overtime for all holidays.

 Uniforms and Equipment: